CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_int32(frame_rotate,              0,              "Rotate each frame, 4 possible values: 0, 90, 180, 270.");
 - DEFINE_bool(frames_repeat,              false,          "Repeat frames when finished.");
 - DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g., for video).
 If the processing time is too long, it will skip frames.
 If it is too fast, it will slow it down.");
-- DEFINE_string(camera_parameter_folder,  "models/cameraParameters/flir/", "String with the folder where the camera parameters are located.");
+- DEFINE_string(camera_parameter_path,    "models/cameraParameters/flir", "String with the folder where the camera parameters are located.
+If there is only 1 XML file (for single video, webcam, or images from the same camera), you must specify the whole XML file path (ending in .xml).");
-- DEFINE_bool(frame_keep_distortion,      false,          "If false (default), it will undistortionate the image based on the `camera_parameter_folder` camera parameters; if true, it will not undistortionate, i.e., it will leave it as it is.");
+- DEFINE_bool(frame_undistort,            false,          "If false (default), it will not undistort the image, if true, it will undistortionate them based on the camera parameters found in `camera_parameter_path`");

 3. OpenPose
 - DEFINE_string(model_folder,             "models/",      "Folder path (absolute or relative) where the models (pose, face, ...) are located.");